 The following criteria have been established for selecting Teaching Assistants:

 - Graduate students who have received excellent grades in Calculus courses and in any upper-division mathematics courses taken.

 - Graduate students who have previous teaching experience are preferred.

 Each student selected as a Teaching Assistant in the Mathematics Department may be asked questions to determine his/her proficiency in the course the student will assist.
 International students are required to have competed ITA English Certification.
 Information about this University-wide requirement is here.

 All new Teaching Assistants must present proof of eligibility for employment by completing a Verification of Identity and United States Employment Authorization for All Employees form.
 Forms will be available for you to complete via an online employment verification system upon acceptance of employment.
 A criminal background check is conducted for all new university employees.

 Teaching Assistants will be appointed for different number of hours per week depending on such factors as class size, frequency and type of assistance required, etc.

 TAs are responsible for advising us immediately of any contact information changes; please call Elisa Bass - 512-475-8137 or email email@example.com if you have any questions regarding this application.

-We are accepting applications now for Spring 2017 employment.
-Courses with potential openings will be listed here in December.
-Hiring decisions will be made by January 13, 2017.
+We have a very limited number of TA postions for Summer 2017 and priority is given to Mathematics PhD studenst.
+Hiring decisions will be made by May 22, 2017.
 Contacting the office directly regarding your application status will not improve your chances of being hired as we give equal consideration to all applications.
 The Online Teaching Assistant Application Form is available here.